 Upcycle Pet Food Bags

-If you can’t escape the bags of pet food, but you do want to do something with the bags, it’s possible to turn them into tote bags.
+If you can’t escape the plastic bags of pet food, but you do want to do something with the bags, it’s possible to turn them into tote bags.
 It may be as easy as giving your bag to a local seamstress who already makes them, or you can do so yourself using this tutorial.
 While it’s possible there may be a few left-over scraps of waste, it’s much less wasteful than tossing the entire bag when it’s finished.

 Compost Non-Cat Waste

-You can compost your dog waste at home by simply burying it in the backyard.
+You can compost your dog poop at home by simply burying it in the backyard.
 If you’d prefer to use the compost yourself on non-edible plants (it’s never a good idea to use dog waste in the vegetable garden), doggie composters such as the Doggie Dooley are available.

 If you have a rabbit, goat, or mini-horse as a pet, have no fear.
 Simply advertise your pet’s “pile” on your local buy nothing group, and the gardeners will be lining up for miles to pick up your black gold from you.